ARTIST AND ILLUSTRATOR SOLÈNE DEBIÈS: HER TRAVEL TIPS

 What is the purpose of this 3 month family trip?

 I discovered India 12 years ago during a tour of the country lasting more than 3 months.
 We fell in love with the country…

 And ever since then we come back regularly.
 We have friends there now.
 We usually go to Bombay in December or January to see my clients (in particular the magazine ELLE).
 We began exploring Asia from this city about ten years ago: Thailand, Vietnam, the Emirates, Oman, etc.

 In 2007, we had our first daughter, Jeanne, and 20 months later Salomé arrived.
 Salomé visited Bombay and Goa for the first time at the age of 2 and made her first 3 month trip at the age of 3...
 We don’t really know why we go off like that...
 It brings inspiration, ideas, colours, sounds and more...

 We also like coming back and staying in France.
 We spend all our summers in the Lot and the rest of the year we go backwards and forwards between Nantes and Paris.

 What kind of traveler are you?

 I like travelling slowly.
-First of all, because I need to, as I work every day and the girls can’t always be on the go.
+First of all, because I need to, as I work every day ( on travel illustrations but also for european customers)and the girls can’t always be on the go.
 So we look for beautiful and peaceful places in small villages where, for example, we can rent a small house.
 That enables us to meet the people and the girls can make friends.
 After about ten days we know the locals, we talk with them and have tea together!
 And we’re invited to family gatherings!
 Afterwards, in big cities like Bombay, Singapore or Manila, I also enjoy the comfort and atmosphere of fine hotels.
 The only thing I really don’t like, is being too weighed down.
 I like to feel light!
 When we like a place, we stay.
 When we don’t like it so much, we hoist the sails and move on!